MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

-This document defines a new DNS RR type, SVCB, whose value 64 has been allocated by IANA from the "Resource Record (RR) TYPEs" subregistry of the "Domain Name System (DNS) Parameters" registry:
+This document defines a new DNS RR type, SVCB, whose value 64 has been allocated by IANA from the "Resource Record (RR) TYPEs" registry on the "Domain Name System (DNS) Parameters" page:

 * Type: SVCB
 * Value: 64